Nadal, Djokovic And Federer In Same Half Of French Open Draw - UrduPoint

 All three men are chasing history at the French Open which starts on Sunday.

-Nadal and Federer are locked on 20 Grand Slams each while Djokovic, who has 18, can become the first man in over half a century to win all four majors on more than one occasion.
+Nadal and Federer, seeded eight, are locked on 20 Grand Slams each while Djokovic, who has 18, can become the first man in over half a century to win all four majors on more than one occasion.

+It is the first time that the three heavyweights of the sport have been drawn in the same half at a major.

+However, it has meant a top-heavy draw when it comes to Grand Slam calibre.

 Nadal, who has a 100-2 record at the tournament, starts his bid for a 14th French Open title against Alexei Popyrin of Australia, the world number 62.